1mplies/MusicVisuals/README.md

 the x-axis, a visual progress bar is visible at the bottom

-much of the scaling is relative and the display size can be set in the 'Myco' class
+much of the scaling is relative and the display size can be set in the 'Myco' class modify 'int numEllipses = 7;' and 'return parent.color(hue, 255, 10);' in 'getColor' method, third parameter for brightness in Aura.java to adjust for a more performant or a smoother lighting effect

 # How it works